 The paintings of the last decade have been informed by my interest in a specific place.
 Whether the view is a bowl of tomatoes on a kitchen table, botanical gardens or a wild coast from the top of a mountain, my focus is the natural world and a highly personalized response to it.
 I am investigating abstract expressionism and the simultaneous process of control and non-control.

-My love of and early background in music contributes to the juxtaposition of varying rhythms in the compositions – I see colors while listening to music, my preference for heightened chroma combines with the force of place.
+My love of and early background in music contributes to the juxtaposition of varying rhythms in the compositions – my preference for heightened chroma combines with the force of place.

 David Abram suggests in his book, The Spell of the Sensuous, that “as the technology of writing…spreads through a previously oral culture, the felt power and personality of particular places begins to fade.”
 We can read these written stories anywhere, losing the original connection and primal energy to sites where they took place.
 In contrast, my task is to transpose that highly visceral involvement with nature and color into an abstraction that can be offered as a universal visual experience.
 How does place speak to us – and how do I as the painter communicate my response to this deep and fragile bond?

-During my adult years, I’ve made homes in Canada (Nova Scotia, Toronto), Atlanta, San Francisco, the Midwest, southeastern Pennsylvania and now back to Atlanta in my most recent move.
-My landscape work concentrates on the regions near my homes and also includes paintings and sketches begun on vacations to rugged terrain like the mountains of British Columbia, the coast of Oregon and Vancouver Island.
+During my adult years, I lived in Canada (Nova Scotia, Toronto), Atlanta, San Francisco, the Midwest, southeastern Pennsylvania and have recently moved back to Atlanta.
+My landscape work concentrates on the regions near my homes, and also includes paintings and sketches begun on vacations to rugged terrain like the mountains of British Columbia, the coast of Oregon and Vancouver Island.

 The Woodmere Museum.
 Contemporary Voices, 69th Annual Juried Exhibition with Susan Lewis, arts and culture reporter for WRTI. (audio)